espocrm/documentation/user-guide/activities-and-calendar.md

 It's possible to view calendar of another user (is you have an access determined by roles).
 Calendar button is available on the user's detail view.

+### Refreshing calendar

+To refresh calendar items you can click on the date range title at the top in the center.

 ### Shared Calendar

 Shared calendar is available since the version 5.2.0.